Data recovery: Overwritten data

 After data has been physically overwritten on a hard disk drive, it is generally assumed that the previous data are no longer possible to recover.
 In 1996, Peter Gutmann, a computer scientist, presented a paper that suggested overwritten data could be recovered through the use of magnetic force microscopy.
 In 2001, he presented another paper on a similar topic.
 To guard against this type of data recovery, Gutmann and Colin Plumb designed a method of irreversibly scrubbing data, known as the Gutmann method and used by several disk-scrubbing software packages.

 Substantial criticism has followed, primarily dealing with the lack of any concrete examples of significant amounts of overwritten data being recovered.
 Gutmann's article contains a number of errors and inaccuracies, particularly regarding information about how data is encoded and processed on hard drives.
 Although Gutmann's theory may be correct, there is no practical evidence that overwritten data can be recovered, while research has shown to support that overwritten data cannot be recovered.

 Solid-state drives (SSD) overwrite data differently from hard disk drives (HDD) which makes at least some of their data easier to recover.
 Most SSDs use flash memory to store data in pages and blocks, referenced by logical block addresses (LBA) which are managed by the flash translation layer (FTL).
 When the FTL modifies a sector it writes the new data to another location and updates the map so the new data appear at the target LBA.
 This leaves the pre-modification data in place, with possibly many generations, and recoverable by data recovery software.

 Lost, deleted, and formatted data

-Sometimes, data present in the physical drives (Internal/External Hard disk, Pen Drive, etc.) gets lost, deleted and formatted due to circumstances like virus attack, accidental deletion or accidental use of SHIFT+DELETE.
-In these cases, data recovery software is used to recover/restore the data files.
+Data stored on a physical drive can become inaccessible due to malware infection, formatting errors, or user-caused accidental deletion.
+In such scenarios, data recovery utilities are often used to restore the inaccessible files.